Active beach nourishment operation at Ocean Park Beach, VA (June 2022)

 Economic Heavy Minerals

-Our studies have also identified economic heavy minerals that were deposited with offshore marine sediments in quantities ranging from trace amounts to over 10 weight percent.
-Heavy minerals have a specific gravity greater than about 2.9 g/cm3 (common quartz – not a heavy mineral – has a specific gravity of 2.65), and include ilmenite (FeTiO3), leucoxene (altered ilmenite), rutile (TiO2), zircon (ZrSiO4), and monazite ((Ce,La,Y,Th)(PO4)), among others.
+Our studies have also identified economic heavy minerals that were deposited with offshore marine sediments in quantities ranging from trace amounts to over 10 percent by weight (wt%).
+Heavy minerals have a specific gravity greater than about 2.9 g/cm3 (common quartz - not a heavy mineral - has a specific gravity of 2.65), and include ilmenite (FeTiO3), leucoxene (altered ilmenite), rutile (TiO2), zircon (ZrSiO4), and monazite ((Ce,La,Y,Th)(PO4)), among others.
 These minerals contain critical elemental commodities such as titanium (Ti), zirconium (Zr), and rare earth elements (REE) that have commercial value and are potentially recoverable as an integral part of beach nourishment operations.

 Laboratory analysis of total heavy mineral (THM) concentrates from offshore samples has allowed for the quantification of the compositional variability of economic minerals, and the concentrations of the critical commodities they contain.
 The results also provide new information about grain size characteristics that, together with specific gravity and magnetic susceptibility, are important for the evaluation of recovery and separation methods.

-Example of lithological variation in offshore sediment collected from Sandbridge Shoal (vibracore)
+Example of lithological variation in offshore sediment collected from Sandbridge Shoal (vibracore).

 - Open File Report 2019-04 – Heavy mineral distributions in offshore sediments using Q-mode factor analysis.